 14.2.1 Ensure that no Confidential Information and/or Third Party IP is referenced or included in the Final Report or the Final Report Summary unless:

 - The Contractor is authorised to use the relevant Third Party IP and to permit the Authority to use and publish the relevant Third Party IP in accordance with this Contract, including in the publication of the Final Report and in support of Research on Research;

 - The Contractor is authorised to disclose the relevant Confidential Information as part of the Final Report and to permit the Authority to use and publish the relevant Confidential Information in accordance with this Contract, including in the publication of the Final Report and in support of Research on Research.

-14.2.2 Provide written confirmation that 14.2.1 and 14.2.2 have each been completed for the benefit of the Authority when submitting the draft Final Report and the Final Report to the Authority.
+14.2.3 Provide written confirmation that 14.2.1 and 14.2.2 have each been completed for the benefit of the Authority when submitting the draft Final Report and the Final Report to the Authority.

 14.3 The Contractor shall also provide, in a form to be agreed with the Authority, a draft Final Report Summary of the findings for the Research to the Authority for comment and approval.
 The Final Report Summary shall be in a form to be agreed with the Authority.

-14.8 [NOT FOR PRP: For the duration of the Research Period and for a period of up to five (5) years after completion of the Research the Contractor will comply with requests for annual research outputs information collected through NIHR-authorised web-based systems].
+14.5 For the duration of the Research Period and for a period of up to five (5) years after completion of the Research the Contractor will comply with requests for annual research outputs information collected through NIHR-authorised web-based systems.

-14.10 The Authority reserves the right to reproduce the findings of the Final Report or to provide a summary of the findings.]
+14.6 The Authority reserves the right to reproduce the findings of the Final Report or to provide a summary of the findings.

 Intellectual property rights

 15.1 The Contractor will identify, protect and maintain Intellectual Property in accordance with its standard institutional policy (“Contractor IP Policy”).
 The Contractor will make available a copy of the Contractor IP Policy on the request of the Authority in order to demonstrate to the Authority that:

 15.3 The Contractor shall ensure that Arising Know How may be used by the Contractor on a world-wide, royalty free, non-exclusive, transferable and sub-licensable basis in the course of the Contractor’s normal activities or to achieve Patient Benefit.
 However:

-- the Contractor and Collaborator(s) may only use the Arising Know How in accordance with Condition 9.1.2;
+- the Contractor and Collaborator(s) may only use the Arising Know How in accordance with Clause 9.1.2;

 15.4 The Contractor shall and shall ensure that the Collaborator(s) shall keep detailed records including where relevant scientific notebooks of all of its activities and upon request shall make available copies to the Authority.